Lost-Outpost/Telsera/HELP.md

 Yes!
 Telsera uses <a href="https://www.nexusmods.com/skyrimspecialedition/mods/63953">Optional Quick Start</a> as it's alternative start mod.
 You have the choice between going through the vanilla intro, or skipping it entirely by starting off near the cave's exit area.
 You will receive a prompt on if you'd like to escape with Hadvar or Ralof.
 JUST BEWARE the vanilla intro may be buggy!
 In my testing it worked fine, but this is Skyrim after all!

+## What difficulty is recommended to play Telsera at?

+That's completely up to you! **The default is set to Adept**, however, it boils down to your own preference in the end.
+Steps on how to adjust the difficulty can be found in the <a href="https://github.com/Lost-Outpost/Telsera/blob/main/GAMEPLAY.md#difficulty-and-survival-mode">Gameplay Guide</a> section of the readme!

 ## Why is my stamina depleting as I jump, sneak, or swim?

 That would be caused by the combat mod <a href="https://www.nexusmods.com/skyrimspecialedition/mods/34549">Blade and Blunt</a>.
 This is a purposeful mechanic to increase the difficulty through resource management and planning.
 I'd recommend looking over Blade and Blunt's modpage for more information.